How Salman F Rahman makes billions with free bank money

 IFIC Bank provided a guarantee for a high-interest-bearing bond at 12%, even though STL was established only in March that year and lacked experience in constructing flats or developing plots, let alone building a township.

 Despite this apparent corruption, no regulator has dared to raise questions.
-Later, in March of this year, just before his term ended, BSEC Chairman Shibli Rubayat Ul Islam allowed Beximco to raise Tk2,600 crore through issuing bonds to invest in STL.
+Later, in March this year, then BSEC Chairman Shibli Rubayat Ul Islam, just before his term ended, allowed Beximco to raise Tk2,600 crore through issuing bonds to invest in STL.

 As a result, Salman was able to raise a total of Tk3,600 crore for his new real estate company, putting investors at risk of not receiving their returns.